Where did the name Cross Keys come from?

 We are frequently asked about the name of our bank, so this seems like a good time to provide some background about our identity.

 In 1902, a small group of businessmen in the St. Joseph area of Tensas Parish realized that a bank was needed to serve the needs of the community.
-By investing their money to provide the start-up capital, they became the founding directors of the Bank of St. Joseph & Trust Company.
-Although none of these men had any experience in owning or operating a bank, they shared the common trait of being successful in their own businesses.
 Their prudent management of the young bank enabled it to grow and prosper and, as a new business in town, new jobs were created and funding was provided enabling the town to grow and prosper.
 In fact, the strength and stability of the bank allowed it to continue through the depression years when many banks failed.

 Now, everyone knew that a new name was essential, and what seemed like a simple process of finding a new name became what the bank's president at that time, Bill Watson, called "one of the biggest challenges of my career as president of the bank."
 Many suggestions were tossed around, but none of them had the reaction that we were looking for.
 Bill said, "What we wanted was something a little bit different; to distinguish our name wherever we might expand in the future, but also something that had some connection to our roots in North Louisiana.”

 Bill said, “The name change took an interesting turn one day when my wife and I received a visit from her brother, a resident of San Francisco, and we took him out to see the old family farm called Cross Keys Plantation.
 Later that evening the quandary of a new name for the bank was discussed, and the visitor from California said, 'Why don't you call it Cross Keys Bank?’
-We all laughed and immediately discarded the idea, as to name a bank for the CEO's family plantation seemed, well, a bit pushy."
-The plantation has been in Bill's family since 1853, and its name is said to have biblical connotations, possibly referring to Peter receiving "the keys to the kingdom".
-Also, Lake St. Peter is located on the property, giving further credibility to the biblical influence.
-One of our customers told us that he had visited Regensburg, Germany, which was once the capital of the Holy Roman Empire of Germanic States.
-St. Peter was the Patron Saint of the city, and as a result the crossed keys insignia is still seen in many locations, with the keys in an inverted position.
+At first the directors of the bank discarded the idea, but then it seemed destiny took over.
+The farm is located on the banks of old Lake St. Peter giving the biblical connotations, possibly referring to Peter receiving "the keys to the kingdom", thus giving further credibility to the biblical influence.

 So that's the long version.
 The short version is that we are different; we have been around since 1902, and our core values are service with honor and integrity!
 Our mission at Cross Keys Bank is to help our customers succeed.
 By their success, we will succeed!